 Ryder Richards was born in 1977 and raised in Roswell, New Mexico.
 He currently lives and works in the Dallas area as an artist, writer, and occasional curator.
 He earned a BFA in Painting with a minor in Architecture from Texas Tech University and a MFA from Texas Christian University.
 He is the co-founder of the RJP Nomadic Gallery, The Art Foundation, and Culture Laboratory Collective.
 He is also the founder of EUTOPIA: Contemporary Art Review.
-Ryder has participated in many national and international exhibitions and residencies and continues to examine power structures and social/political interactions in an attempt to alter bias.
+Ryder has participated in many national and international exhibitions and residencies and continues to examine power structures and social/political interactions in an attempt to consider bias.

 Ryder Richards was a fellow at Roswell Artist-in-Residence from September 2012 until August 2013, held the art department chair at Eastfield College in Mesquite, TX, and is now an independent artist.